sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/12_Working_with_NoSQL_and_MongoDB/195_Storing_associated_User_in_Product.md

+# 195. Storing associated User in Product
+Created Sunday 7 May 2023 at 10:01 am

-# Need to store associated models
+## Need to store associated models
 Created Sunday 7 May 2023 at 10:01 am

 Products are created by admin, who are a User too.
 Consequently, we expect to access products created by a user (given user document), and access the user with a given product document.